2022 NFL Week 1 Odds

 Reid will look to Mecole Hardman and other complementary pieces to make up for Watkins departing.

-Kansas City are seeking revenge this season after their crushing defeat in the Super Bowl.
+Kansas City is seeking revenge this season after their crushing defeat in the Super Bowl.
 The Browns want to give the Chiefs a taste of their own medicine for kicking them out of the playoffs.

 The Chiefs’ offense against the Browns’ defense should provide a tasty and high-scoring matchup.
 The Chiefs are favorites to win this game.